FilipaGo/payup-app-prototype/README.md

 All EU banks are obliged to comply with this directive by September 2019, and make open APIs available to any Payment Initiation Service Provider (PISP) — that’s us! 💪

-> At the core of PSD2 is the need for Banks (= Account Servicing Payment Service Providers or AS PSPs) to grant AISP and PISP (= Third Party Providers or TPPs) access to their online account/payment services (...)
+> At the core of PSD2 is the need for Banks (= Account Servicing Payment Service Providers or AS PSPs) to grant AISP and PISP (= Third-party Providers or TPPs) access to their online account/payment services (...)
-This includes an “Access to Accounts” (XS2A) rule, which will force Banks/ PSPs to facilitate secure access through API to their customer accounts and provide account information to third party apps, if the account holder wishes to do so.
+This includes an “Access to Accounts” (XS2A) rule, which will force Banks/ PSPs to facilitate secure access through API to their customer accounts and provide account information to third-party apps if the account holder wishes to do so.
 (PSD2, Open API and Real-time Breakthrough in Payments: the Retailers’ Perspective)

 A PISP is a Service Provider that initiates a payment order (transfer), at the request of the user, relative to an account that is held by another Payment Services Provider (like a bank or SIBS, in Portugal).